 Tips & Variations

-- Chana dal requires longer cooking time.
-Soaking in enough water for 30 minutes is recommend.
+- Soaking Lentils: Chana dal requires a longer cooking time, so soaking in enough water for 30 minutes is recommended.

-- Chop the lauki into larger chunks to retain their shape in the dal after pressure cooked.
+- Large Lauki Pieces: Dice the lauki into larger chunks to retain their shape in the dal after pressure cooking.

-- You can add potato cubes or other veggies into this curry along with lauki.
+- Other Veggies: You can also add cubed potato or other veggies to this curry along with lauki.
+You can adapt the same recipe using other vegetables like zucchini, butternut squash, or pumpkin.

 Leave a Reply